 Did you know that a fifth of households with cats use supplements?
 That’s a lot of cat paw-rents seeking the benefits of fish oil supplements for cats, joint supplements, and other formulas that target health concerns.

-Unfortunately, with an increase in popularity comes an increased risk of falling victim to a supplement that doesn’t have a therapeutic effect in its serving size, or needs to be much larger in order to be actually valuable to your cat.
+Unfortunately, with an increase in popularity comes an increased risk of falling victim to a supplement that doesn’t have a therapeutic effect in its serving size or needs to be much larger to be valuable to your cat.

-Choose a fish oil for cat supplement that has a small serving size you can easily incorporate into your kitty’s diet on a daily basis, and contains 100% active ingredients with no filler.
+Choose a fish oil for cat supplement with a small serving size you can easily incorporate into your kitty’s diet daily, and contains 100% active ingredients with no filler.